hashicorp/vagrant/contribute/documentation/update.md

-If instead of modifying specific page content you're modifying a part of the layout (a part of the page that is consistent across multiple pages, like the navigation bar on the top), then you'll probably need to modify HTMl directly.
+If instead of modifying specific page content you're modifying a part of the layout (a part of the page that is consistent across multiple pages, like the navigation bar on the top), then you'll probably need to modify HTML directly.

 The layouts are available in the `_layouts` directory, and the exact layout for a page can be found by reading the